AKASHAorg/blog.akasha.world/_posts/2017-02-02-the-tipping-point.md

 draft: true
 ---

-Hello everyone, during the last couple of weeks we have been busy applying the lessons learned from the first releases, fixing bugs and implementing new features.
+Hello everyone!
+During the last couple of weeks we have been busy applying the lessons learned from the first releases, fixing bugs and implementing new features.
+Pfew!
 Many thanks, again, to everyone for your support and kind words following the first alpha versions!

 As a token of appreciation we bring to you *The Tipping Point*, the latest 0.4.0 release.